 Here are key preventive and therapeutic steps:

 Replacing animal products with a plant-based diet.
 Animal products typically contain significant amounts of saturated fat and advanced glycation end products (AGEs).
-Investigators who followed roughly 2,100 participants in the Osteoarthritis Initiative over four years found a dose-response relationship between saturated fat intake intakes and joint space width loss.
-Individuals consuming the most saturated fat had a 60% greater risk for OA progression, when compared to those eating the lowest amount.
-AGEs increase stiffness and brittleness in articular cartilage, making it more prone to mechanical damage. ,
+Investigators who followed roughly 2,100 participants in the Osteoarthritis Initiative over 4 years found a dose-response relationship between saturated fat intake and joint space width loss.
+Individuals consuming the most saturated fat had a 60% greater risk for OA progression, when compared with those eating the lowest amount.
+AGEs increase stiffness and brittleness in articular cartilage, making it more prone to mechanical damage.,

 Several over-the-counter products have also been found effective for OA.
 These include glucosamine sulfate and chondroitin sulfate, avocado and soybean unsaponifiables, diacerein, curcumin, and ginger.
 These are reviewed below.

 Curcumin and turmeric.
-A meta-analysis of studies using turmeric extract (roughly 1,000 mg/d of curcumin) found reductions on the Western Ontario and McMaster Universities (WOMAC) scale of over 15 points (roughly 23% of total score).
+A meta-analysis of studies using turmeric extract (roughly 1,000 mg/day of curcumin) found reductions on the Western Ontario and McMaster Universities (WOMAC) scale of over 15 points (roughly 23% of total score).
 Its effects are comparable to NSAIDs but without gastric side effects.
-Newer formulation that include piperine (black pepper); that provide curcumin particles in submicron size; or bound to phosphatidylcholine or polysorbate 80 (among others) increase curcumin bioavailability and have been found to be of benefit in controlled clinical trials in OA patients.
+Newer formulations that include piperine (black pepper), that provide curcumin particles in submicron size, or that bind to phosphatidylcholine or polysorbate 80 (among others) increase curcumin bioavailability and have been found to be of benefit in controlled clinical trials in OA patients.

 Ginger may provide significant pain relief for osteoarthritis patients by acting as an inhibitor of inflammation in synoviocytes.
 Its effects can be variable, however, depending on the species of ginger, the maturity of the plant, the climate in which it grows, when it is harvested, and the preparation method of the extract.
 Effective doses range from 170 mg ginger extract 3 times per day to 250 mg 4 times per day.